-We’re here to support young children and their families in the Church Street area of Westminster.
+We’re here to support young children and their families living in the Church Street area of Westminster.
 We do this by providing education, care and family support services all within the same building.
 We work together with other organisations to make sure that young children have the best possible start in life.

 We want to see a world where the lives and opportunities of young people and their families are transformed through the very best early education and care.
 We can help to make this happen by bringing together learning, family support and childcare, and recognising the importance of all these in personal development.